kubernauts/kubernauts-kubernetes-training-courses/courses/CKA_Preparation.md

 * Understand the Kubernetes API primitives
 * Understand the Kubernetes cluster architecture
 * Understand Services and other network primitives

 ```11% - Networking```

 * Understand the networking configuration on the cluster nodes
 * Understand Pod networking concepts
-* Understand service networking.
+* Understand service networking
-* Deploy and confgure network load balancer. 
+* Deploy and configure network load balancer
-* Know how to use Ingress rules.
+* Know how to use Ingress rules
-* Know how to configure and use the cluster DNS.
+* Know how to configure and use the cluster DNS
-* Understand CNI.
+* Understand CNI

 ```12% - Installation, Confguration  & Validation```

-* Design a Kubernetes cluster.
+* Design a Kubernetes cluster
-* Install Kubernetes masters and nodes.
+* Install Kubernetes masters and nodes
-* Configure secure cluster communications.   
+* Configure secure cluster communications  
-* Configure a Highly-Available Kubernetes cluster.
+* Configure a Highly-Available Kubernetes cluster
-* Know where to get the Kubernetes  release binaries.
+* Know where to get the Kubernetes  release binaries
-* Provision underlying infrastructure to deploy a Kubernetes cluster.
+* Provision underlying infrastructure to deploy a Kubernetes cluster
-* Choose a network solution.
+* Choose a network solution
-* Choose your Kubernetes infrastructure confguration.
+* Choose your Kubernetes infrastructure configuration
-* Run end-to-end tests on your cluster.
+* Run end-to-end tests on your cluster
-* Analyse end-to-end tests results.
+* Analyse end-to-end tests results
-* Run Node end-to-end tests.
+* Run Node end-to-end tests